Dominated Splittings for Flows with singularities: Statements of the results

 As a corollary, we obtain sufficient conditions to obtain hyperbolicity in the non-singular case using the hyperbolic lemma.

 \begin{corollary} Let $\Lambda$ be a compact invariant set without singularities for the vector field $X$.
-Suppose that there exists a $DX_t$-invariant decomposition of the tangent bundle of $\Lambda$, $T_{\Lambda}M = E \oplus F$ with angle bounded away from zero, where $E$ contracts and $F$ is sectionally expanding.
+Suppose that there exists a continuous $DX_t$-invariant decomposition of the tangent bundle of $\Lambda$, $T_{\Lambda}M = E \oplus F$, where $E$ contracts and $F$ is sectionally expanding.
 Then $\Lambda$ is a hyperbolic set. \end{corollary}

 We note that in Definition \ref{sechypset} domination is required.
 As a consequence of Theorem~\ref{mthm:domination}, the domination assumption is only necessary at the singularities, so that we obtain the following equivalent definition of sectional-hyperbolicity.